 Most drivers know the importance of keeping their eyes on the road.
-Even at the relatively low speed of 60 kmh, if you look at your phone for only 2 seconds, you travel 33 metres blind.
-Too many drivers are regularly travelling blind because of mobile phone use.
+Even at only 60 kmh, if you look at your phone for only 2 seconds, you travel 33 metres blind.
+Too many drivers regularly travel blind because they use mobile phones.

 Set an example

 These kinds of devices are like alcohol interlocks – they force drivers to change their behaviour.

 If the government put phone disabling software in its vehicles, it would set an example for other organisations and individuals.
 McIntosh says we must encourage providers to recognise the role of their technologies in promoting or inhibiting safe driving.
 He says this is better than simply blaming and punishing the driver with fines.

 Meanwhile, the UK government is considering mandating software to disable mobile phones in everybody’s vehicles.
 A 2014 report found distracted driving was becoming the major cause of death.
 Deaths from distracted driving are higher than from drink-driving on UK roads.

 The UK government will investigate a few options.
 One is a “drive safe” feature on the phone (similar to “flight mode”) which disables incoming calls, voicemail, texts and email.

 According to Allianz research, 60% of German drivers who were in accidents in the past 3 years said they use a mobile while driving.
 In fact, 75% of them said they were regularly distracted by technology in the car.

 Transport NSW Monthly Bulletin does not separate out deaths on NSW roads caused by distraction or by using mobile phones.
 Its figures show death and injury caused by speeding, alcohol and fatigue.
 The Centre for Road Safety said mobile phone distraction was a contributing factor in 216 crashes between 2008 and 2012, but only four of these were fatal.